Buy a Determination Chinese/Japanese Scroll

 Unwavering Scroll

-This Japanese proverb means to have guts, or to be unwavering in one's resolution.
+腹が据わる is a Japanese proverb that means to have guts or to be unwavering in one's resolution.

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.